-Who Are France's Yellow Vest Protesters And What Do They Want?
+Who Are France's Yellow Vest Protesters, And What Do They Want?

 Why do they wear yellow vests?

 All French motorists are required by law to carry yellow roadside safety vests in their vehicles.
 Protesting drivers donned their obligatory yellow vests and created roadblocks around France.
-Now anyone joining the protests wears the yellow vest, whether or not they are motorists.
+Now anyone joining the protests wears the yellow vest, regardless of whether they are motorists.

 What's the public reaction?

 According to a poll conducted Sunday by Harris Interactive for French media, 72 percent of French people support the yellow vests, even after Saturday's riots.
 But 85 percent responded they are against the violence.
 Four people have now died since the protests began three weeks ago.
-Three were killed in separate traffic accidents caused by roadblocks set up by yellow vests, and an 80-year-old woman in Marseille died from injuries she received when a teargas grenade hit her in the face as she closed her apartment windows to protests below.
+Three were killed in separate traffic accidents caused by roadblocks set up by yellow vests, and an 80-year-old woman in Marseille died from injuries she received when a tear gas grenade hit her in the face as she closed her apartment windows to protests below.

-Political leaders such as Marine Le Pen, the leader of the far-right National Rally (formerly the National Front), and Jean-Luc Mélenchon of the far-left France Unbowed have tried without success to latch onto the yellow vests.
-The inability of these two parties, which usually do well with groups who feel marginalized, signals the yellow vest protesters are fed up with all figures of the political establishment.
+Political leaders such as Marine Le Pen, the leader of the far-right National Rally (formerly the National Front), and Jean-Luc Mélenchon of the far-left France Unbowed have tried without success to latch on to the yellow vests.
+The inability of these two parties, which usually do well with groups who feel marginalized, signals that the yellow vest protesters are fed up with all figures of the political establishment.

 How is the government responding?

 Macron was in Buenos Aires for the G-20 summit over the weekend when protests turned into riots.
-He denounced the violence from Argentina, and said those responsible for the chaos would be found and punished.
+He denounced the violence from Argentina and said those responsible for the chaos would be found and punished.
 After he returned to Paris Sunday morning, he went straight to the Arc de Triomphe and then held a crisis meeting with top ministers.
 The interior minister has said the government is considering declaring a state of emergency.

-Prime Minister Edouard Philippe met today with leaders of political parties holding seats in France's parliament to discuss possible solutions to the crisis.
+Prime Minister Edouard Philippe met today with leaders of political parties holding seats in France's Parliament to discuss possible solutions to the crisis.
 Philippe was scheduled to meet with a delegation of yellow vests on Tuesday, but the representatives canceled, citing personal security concerns after receiving anonymous death threats.
 The government had already invited yellow vest protesters to talks last week, before Saturday's riots, but the delegation abandoned the meeting when they learned the discussions wouldn't be filmed or broadcast.

-The government will also hold debates in Parliament on reforms and possible solutions, but will not not necessarily hold a vote on proposals.
+The government will also hold debates in Parliament on reforms and possible solutions but will not not necessarily hold a vote on proposals.
 The prime minister said he would announce new measures later this week in response to the crisis.

 What are the implications of this crisis for Macron?